eclipse/packages/charts/hono/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Release Notes
+### 2.3.2

+* Fix using custom host with amqp Messaging Network Example

 ### 2.3.0